 As Herbert Spencer wrote "You must admit that the genesis of the great man depends on the long series of complex influences which has produced the race in which he appears, and the social state into which that race has slowly grown....Before he can remake his society, his society must make him."

-The guardian continues Kishlanksy’s theme that Charles was battling against bad luck all through his life “Whichever side you take, it’s hard to deny that Charles was plagued from early on by almost comical levels of bad luck.
+The Guardian continues Kishlanksy’s theme that Charles was battling against bad luck all through his life “Whichever side you take, it’s hard to deny that Charles was plagued from early on by almost comical levels of bad luck.
 As a young man, his daring incognito voyage to Spain to woo the Infanta turned into a fiasco.
-Two decades later, not only would his armies suffer crippling losses at the battle of Naseby, but Charles’s own personal correspondence would be captured: the public revelation of his efforts to secure Catholic support against the forces of parliament would be a devastating blow to the king’s reputation.
+Two decades later, not only would his armies suffer crippling losses at the battle of Naseby, but Charles’s own personal correspondence would be captured: the public revelation of his efforts to secure Catholic support against the forces of Parliament would be a devastating blow to the king’s reputation.
 A botched attempt to attack and plunder Spanish shipping in the first year of his reign set the tone for later military ventures: ‘the winds, as always for Charles, were contrary’.

-Kishlanksy’s defence of Charles I is absolute and virtually unconditional.
+Kishlanksy’s defense of Charles I is absolute and virtually unconditional.
 He rejects the standard view that Charles was intransigent.
 He believes that the king bent over backwards to conciliate and to compromise with parliament.
 Kishlansky is perfectly in his right as an established historian to counter prevailing historiography.
-It is a little surprising that he chooses to do so in such a limited space is surprising.
+It is a little surprising that he chooses to do so in such a limited space is astonishing.
 I am not a professional historian but even I know that to overturn three centuries of historiography is going to take longer than 144 pages.
 As one writer puts it the “small amounts of evidence are made to bear an enormous argumentative burden”.

-Even the sympathetic Guardian reviewer was forced to admit that Kishlanksy’s hoop jumping was in danger of turning his reconsideration of Charles into “whitewash”.
+Even the sympathetic Guardian reviewer was forced to admit that Kishlanksy’s hoop jumping was in danger of turning his reconsideration of Charles into “whitewash.”

 Kishlansky joins a growing number of major historians such Kevin Sharpe, Conrad Russell and John Morrill.
 Who in one form or another rejected both the Whig and Marxist historians who had seen the Civil Wars of the 1640s as stemming from the growth of ideological opposition to the Stuart monarchs over the previous half-century.

 The revisionist school seek to challenge the “ideological consensus” or as Kishlansky puts it the “fallacy of social determinism’ that has existed since1920s.
-These historians reject any serious economic or social analysis and argue that revolutions are nothing but the work of a tiny group of conspirators.
+These historians reject any severe economic or social analysis and argue that revolutions are nothing but the work of a tiny group of conspirators.

 A Sermon produced thirty years after Charles’s death